 Our best wrongful termination attorneys in Los Angeles explain that the “cause” for which you can be terminated can be defined in the contract or if it isn’t, then state laws apply.
 According to California laws, causes for termination may include willful misconduct, disclosing company secrets, continued unacceptable job performance.

 If you were fired for discussing workplace or labor issues with colleagues, your firing may be illegal.
 You may be entitled to bring a wrongful termination lawsuit under the National Labor Relations Act, which protects employees from firing when they are talking to their co-workers about ways to raise wages or improve working conditions.

 Our attorneys at JML Law warn, however, that the law does not typically protect employees from getting fired for simply complaining to colleagues in the workplace.
-The difference between the two is: as long as you work together with other co-workers to find ways to improve wages and working conditions, the federal law may protect you against wrongful termination.
+The difference between the two is: as long as you work together with other co-workers to find ways to improve wages and working conditions, federal law may protect you against wrongful termination.

 An employer in California has no right to fire employees for reporting unlawful or wrongful activities in the workplace.
 Retaliation against employees who choose to become whistleblowers counts as wrongful termination.

 Whether you witnessed and reported criminal activities, sexual harassment, wrongful activities, or other illegal conduct at work, retaliation against employees who report these things constitutes wrongful termination.
 Period.

 If you have any – even the slightest – reason to believe that your employment was terminated due to unlawful discrimination, don’t hesitate to speak to a wrongful termination attorney in Los Angeles.